openshift/imagebuilder/README.md

 Future goals include:

-* Add an example CLI command to make it easy to demo
 * Output OCI compatible images
 * Support other container execution engines, like runc or rkt
 * Better conformance testing